elolab/glaDIAtor-nf/README.md

 ### Pre-Usage
-0. (Optional) Generate the containers using `make docker-containers`
-1. If your DIA data is not yet in MZML format and your (optional) DDA data is not yet in MZXML format, convert these following the `Preprocessing Data` in [notes.org](notes.org)
+1. If your DIA data is not in MZML format and your (optional) DDA data is not yet in MZXML format, convert the data to the open formats.
-2. determine the precursor
+2. Determine the precursor (MS1 spectrum, in ppm) and fragment (MS2 spectrum, in Dalton) mass tolerances of your data (instrument specific).

+### Preprocessing Data

+Pull the pwiz container

+´docker pull dockerhub:chambm/pwiz-skyline-i-agree-to-the-vendor-licenses´

+#### Converting DIA raw data to mzXML
+´´´
+mkdir -p MZML-pwiz
+find . -iname '*.wiff' -print0 | xargs -P5 -0 -i wine msconvert {} --filter 'titleMaker <RunId>.<ScanNumber>.<ScanNumber>.<ChargeState> File:"<SourcePath>", NativeID:"<Id>"' -o MZML-pwiz/
+´´´

+#### Optional: Converting DDA raw data to mzML
+If you are using DDA-assisted DIA-analysis, convert your DDA data to mzXML format.
+´´´
+mkdir -p MZXML-pwiz
+for f in RAW/*.wiff; do
+    wine qtofpeakpicker --resolution=2000 --area=1 --threshold=1 --smoothwidth=1.1 --in $f --out MZXML-pwiz/$(basename --suffix=.wiff $f).mzXML
+done
+´´´

 ## Analysis workflow